rawadh92/rawadh92/README.md

 # Education & Achievements

-- 🎓 Student at the Institute of Artificial Intelligence
+- 🎓 Student at the AI Institut
 - 🏆 Achievements in data analysis with Pandas, matplotlb, seaborn, plotly and bokeh

 # Tools & Technologies